thoughtspot/thoughtspot.github.io/_admin/data-modeling/set-entity-category.md

 1. Click **Data** in the top menu, and choose **Tables** or **Worksheets**.

-2. Click on the name of your table or worksheet.
+2. Click the name of your table or worksheet.

 3. On the **Columns** tab, find the COLUMN NAMES for which you want to specify entity categories, and scroll to the right to find `ENTITY CATEGORY`.